Russia confirms Iran oil-for-goods swap, no signs seen

 "Removing this snag would further help development of our bilateral ties," Shamkhani said.

-The deal will be discussed further when Iran's defense minister, Hossein Dehghan, visits Moscow in the coming days, said Iran expert at the Russian Academy of Sciences, Vladimir Sazhin, adding that Tehran used to be Moscow's third-largest defense and military trade partner.
+The deal will be discussed further when Iran's defence minister, Hossein Dehghan, visits Moscow in the coming days, said Iran expert at the Russian Academy of Sciences, Vladimir Sazhin, adding that Tehran used to be Moscow's third-largest defence and military trade partner.

 "Russia is keen to rebuild those ties," Sazhin said.

-(This story has been refiled to make clear Russia offering missiles, paragraph 4)
+(This version was refiled to make clear that Russia is offering missiles in paragraph four.)

 (Additional reporting by Polina Devitt and Olesya Astakhova in Moscow, Adrian Croft in Brussels, Johnathan Saul in London, Julien Toyer in Madrid, Ori Lewis in Jerusalem and Michelle Martin in Luebeck; Editing by Elizabeth Piper and Philippa Fletcher)